Last reviewed on 6th September 2023 by Martin Alexander (Mortgage Advisor)

-Over recent years there’s been an increase in companies applying for mortgages.
-LLP mortgages are typically used for investment purposes; however they can be used for residential purposes too.
-Although mortgages can be taken out through an LLP (Limited Liability Partnership), it certainly isn’t a simple process.
+Over recent years there has been an increase in companies applying for mortgages.
+LLP mortgages are typically used for investment, but they can be used for residential purposes too.
+Although mortgages can be taken out by a limited liability partnership (LLP), it certainly isn’t a simple process.

-This article will explain the various methods of how an LLP can gain mortgage approval.
+This guide will explain the various methods of how an LLP can get a mortgage.
 In addition, we’ll also look at the different types of lending criteria where an LLP is concerned.

 Our advisors specialise in mortgages for the self-employed and have helped many clients secure mortgages through limited liability partnerships.
 It’s important to receive specialist advice in this field, as brokers are able to package your application to the most suited lender for your business.

-How can an LLP gain mortgage approval?
+- How much can an LLP borrow?

-Getting a mortgage through an LLP is a lot more complex than mortgages for the employed.
+Getting a mortgage with an LLP is a lot more complex than mortgages for the employed.
 Mortgages for the self-employed tend to get scrutinised by underwriters a lot more in comparison.
 This is because self-employed mortgages are deemed higher risk.

-The main difference in lender criteria is the way that income from the LLP is assessed.
+The main difference in lender criteria is how the income from your LLP is assessed.